sakaiproject/sakai/lti/docs/sakai_lti_vendor.md

 Adding the IMS LTI Test Tool to your System
 =================================================

-Once you have made a copy of the **IMSBLTIPortlet.xml** file, we simply need to add the new tool registration for the IMS LTI Test Tool.
+Once you have made a copy of the **IMSLTIPortlet.xml** file, we simply need to add the new tool registration for the IMS LTI Test Tool.
 The following is an example of the additional tool registration to be inserted as indicated above.